OUR RESPONSE TO COVID-19

-Beginning on June 8, 2020, we will resume providing in-person individual and group sessions to patients.
-Prelude continues to be diligent in taking steps to protect the health and safety of our employees and patients during the Covid-19 epidemic, and are regularly monitoring information from the CDC and the Iowa Department of Public Health.
+Prelude is continuing to provide in-person individual and group sessions to patients.
+Prelude remains diligent in taking steps to protect the health and safety of our employees and patients during the Covid-19 epidemic, and are regularly monitoring information from the CDC and the Iowa Department of Public Health.
 We would like to take this opportunity to share the latest steps we are taking to help prevent the spread of virus while still adhering to our mission of providing services to patients.

-Prelude continues to encourage our employees to take common sense health precautions, such as frequent hand washing, use of hand sanitizer, and most importantly, staying home if they are not feeling well.
+Prelude encourages our employees to take common sense health precautions, such as frequent hand washing, use of hand sanitizer, and most importantly, staying home if they are not feeling well.
 Employees are also screening their health and temperature when arriving to work each day.
 When at work, employees are instructed to practice social distancing whenever practical.

 We want to ensure that patients feel safe when visiting Prelude, therefore we want to share how things might look different upon your next visit.